Frivolous Commands:

 Hell yes.
 This is my own creation.
 It’s one of the most delectable, low calorie homemade treats to ever connect with my food trap.
 Here’s the final creation, but let’s rewind the recipe so you can see how it’s made.

 There’s no baking involved and it’s literally ready in minutes.
-I constructed my cake within a wine glass, because I’m fancy like that.
+I constructed my cake inside a wine glass, because I’m fancy like that.
 I can sense that you’re the fancy type, too.

 1) Angel Food Cake: This type of cake contains about 72 calories per 1/12 slice.
 It’s main ingredient is egg whites and contains NO butter, with minimal sugar compared to other kinds of cake.
 You can usually grab an Angel Food Cake in your grocer’s bakery department for cheap (about $4 to $5).